CollaborativeRoboticsLab/Fabric-vs-BTGenBot-comparison/README.md

 - Score 3 is when xml syntax (xml element names, xml attribute names) are correct but the theoretical approach (logic, xml attribute values) are  wrong.

 - Score 4 is when xml syntax (xml element names, xml attribute names) are correct and the theoretical approach (logic, xml attribute values) are  correct.

-- Score 5 is when plan can be run on the simulation.

 Once the scoring was done by each individual independently, the results were condensed into `failed`, `partial` and `success` as shown in the above image.
 Finally the results of the 3 evaluations was aggregated to reduce the human error.
 The `failed`, `partial` and `success` percentages are are available in the `results.pdf` under **Plan Comparison**